LuigiMaggipinto23/projects-Modeling-and-control-of-cyber-physical-systems/README.md

 We start implementing the Iterative Shrinkage‐Thresholding Operator (IST) to secure estimation under sparse sensor attacks, solving the Lasso Problem.
 In the report below we have analysed the results in different scenarios.

 # Control part
+Design of feedback control loops that guarantee robustness against uncertainty in the mathematical model, adversarial network attacks and perturbations by means of decentralized control design techniques.